curv3d/curv/docs/Language.rst

 Local variables: ``let definition in phrase``
   The phrase can be an expression, action, element generator or field generator.

+``phrase where definition``
+  An alternate syntax for defining local variables.

 Local actions: ``do action in phrase``
   The phrase can be an expression, action, element generator or field generator.
   The action is executed first, then the phrase is evaluated.